Setting up the external database

 Obtain an RSA key pair on your database server by following the steps detailed in the MySQL documentation.

-.pemfile containing the public key to the machine on which the Burp Suite Enterprise Edition server is hosted, as well as any external agent machines that you've deployed.
+.pemfile containing the public key to the machine on which the Burp Suite Enterprise Edition server is hosted, as well as any external scanning machines that you've deployed.
 The path to this file must be identical across all of your machines.

 serverRsaPublicKeyFileparameter to your database connection URL, pointing it to the location of the key on your machines.
 For example: